 Jason Peters professes English at Augustana College in Rock Island, Illinois, where he teaches courses in Milton, the Catholic novel, Environmental literature, British Romanticism, and American literature prior to 1900.

-While in Illinois he pines for the mysterious and musical tea-colored trout streams of his native Michigan, whither he is trying to repatriate full-time, there to ride out the Long Emergency by raising cattle and chickens, making beer, and writing a novel of Russian proportions about an English professor who tries to get fired but can’t.
-(See a real-life attempt here.)
+While in Illinois he pines for the mysterious and musical tea-colored trout streams of his native Michigan, whither he is trying to repatriate full-time in order to raise cattle and chickens, make beer, and scourge the follies of higher ed.
+(Read an attempt here.)

-His less-important work (unless you're using industry standards, which you shouldn't) has appeared in such places as the Sewanee Review, the South Atlantic Quarterly, English Language Notes, Explicator, American Notes and Queries, Christianity and Literature, Orion, First Principles, University Bookman, and the Journal of Religion and Society.
-He is also the editor of Wendell Berry: Life and Work (University Press of Kentucky 2007).
-Currently he is building a fly rod and juggling too many writing projects, including an account of the repatriation efforts (tentatively titled Dispatches from Dumb-Ass Acres, by a Dumb Ass), another book on Wendell Berry, yet another on food (tentatively titled The Culinary Plagiarist), and yet another on that neglected genius, Owen Barfield.
+His work has appeared in such places as the Sewanee Review, the South Atlantic Quarterly, English Language Notes, Explicator, American Notes and Queries, Christianity and Literature, Orion, First Principles, University Bookman, and the Journal of Religion and Society.
+He is also the editor of Wendell Berry: Life and Work (University Press of Kentucky 2007) and Land!
+The Case for an Agrarian Economy, by John Crowe Ransom (University Press of Notre Dame, 2017).